-Six dead after strong quake strikes near Indonesia's Ambon
+Strong quake near Indonesia's Ambon kills at least 20

 Another video showed large cracks and broken glass at a car showroom.

-The state power company said electricity had been cut off in several areas after the quake, but was mostly restored.
+The state power company said electricity had been cut off in several areas after the quake, but was mostly restored later.

 Indonesia, which sits on the seismically active Pacific Ring of Fire, often experiences deadly earthquakes and tsunamis.